PalmDrive/qbitpay_api_doc/source/index.html.md

 Most top-level API resources have support for bulk fetches via "list" API methods.
 These list API methods share a common structure.

 QbitPay utilizes cursor-based pagination via the starting_after and ending_before parameters.
 Both parameters take an existing object ID value (see below) and return objects in reverse chronological order.
 The ending_before parameter returns objects listed before the named object.
 The starting_after parameter returns objects listed after the named object.
-These parameters are mutually exclusive -- only one of starting_after orending_before may be used.
+These parameters are mutually exclusive -- only one of starting_after or ending_before may be used.

 params |	desc
 ------- | -------